Free Mexico Travel Guide and Travel Information

 How to get there & Transportation

-General Heriberto Jara International Airport serves the city with daily service to Mexico City as well as international service to Houston only.
-The commercial passenger airlines to currently serve VER airport are Aeromexico, Interjet, United Airlines, Aeromar Vivaaerobus and Mayair.
+General Heriberto Jara International Airport serves the city of Veracruz with daily service to Mexico City and Houston, USA.
+The commercial passenger airlines that serve VER airport are Aeromexico, Interjet, United Airlines, Aeromar VivaAerobus, and Mayair.

 Use these tags to read more related posts and reviews: